-The results are consistent with a world in which firms during communism operated not only as entities that make and sell products, but also as entities that provide a social safety net to workers.
+ment more for categories of workers that in market economies are more marginally attached to the labor market: workers with low education, with blue-collar jobs, women, and older workers.
+Exploiting data organized by firm-year-worker education level, I show that prior to the fall of communism 68% of firms overemployed workers with the lowest education levels, while many firms underemployed people belonging to higher education groups, consistent with the idea that one way in which persistent overemployment was possible is via within-firm cross-subsidization of overemployed low-educated workers by underpaid higher educated workers.
+Once communism ended, the $MRPL{it} - w{it}$ gaps for all worker types converged: for the low-educated groups with too low, i.e. negative gaps, $MRPL{it} - w{it}$ increased, and for the higher educated groups with too high, i.e. positive gaps, $MRPL{it} - w{it}$ decreased.
+The results are consistent with a world in which firms during communism operated not only as entities that make and sell products, but also as entities that provide a social safety net to certain workers.
 This interpretation is supported by internal documents from communist times that were strictly barred from public circulation at the time.
-These documents referred to many of the firms making losses.
-Pondering how to resolve the problem, officials warned against closing the loss-making firms, as such a step was feared to have caused local unemployment issues.(Central Statistical Office (classified document), 1988) I show further patterns of evidence consistent with the social safety net interpretation of the results.
-Economic agents "protected by" a certain economic system via an implicit social safety net, when given the chance, are expected to vote to preserve the system.
-I identify the counties that in 1993, the lowest point of the recession, had higher unemployment rates accounted for by low-educated or blue-collar workers.
+Next to within-firm cross subsdiziation, being a lossmaker firm is another way of sustaining persistent suboptimal employment choices.
+The secret internal documents referred to many firms making losses.
+Pondering how to resolve the problem, officials warned against closing the loss-making firms, as such a step was feared to have caused local unemployment issues3 (Central Statistical Office (classified document), 1988).
+I show further patterns of evidence consistent with the social safety net interpretation of the results.
+Economic agents "protected by" a certain economic system via an implicit social safety net, when given the chance, are expected to vote to preserve the system.4 I identify the counties that in 1993, the lowest point of the recession,5 had higher unemployment rates accounted for by low-educated or blue-collar workers.
 In a cross-sectional regression with a host of controls I find that these counties had voted disproportionately for the Communist Party in the first free elections in March 1990.